Responsible and resilient business

 We partner with NGOs (non-governmental organisations) and expert organisations in areas such as urban design, ecology and innovation to help us create sustainable communities across the UK.
 For example, we are partnering with Hedgehog Street and Buglife to help us implement aspects of our environment strategy.

 Many environmental issues for our sector are systemic and require collaboration among regulators, industry organisations, housebuilders and the supply chain.
 We work with others to tackle industry-wide challenges including through the Home Builders Federation, the Future Homes Hub (FHH) and the Supply Chain Sustainability School.
-We chair and are involved in a number of FHH working groups including those on metrics, embodied and whole life carbon and zero-carbon ready homes.
+In 2024, we were involved in a number of FHH working groups including those on metrics, embodied and whole life carbon and zero-carbon ready homes.

 Development